tvooo/thesis/Design.md

 #### Active scope, exclusive

 Same as above, but descendant scope blocks are excluded from highlighting.
-This way of highlighting was implemented in the static prototype (see \ref{}).
+This way of highlighting was implemented in the scripted prototype (see \ref{}).

 #### Active scope and ancestor scopes